khailey-zz/fio_scripts/README.md

 fio_scripts
 ===========

-Thses scripts are for facilitating running the I/O benchmark tool fio, parsing the fio data and graphing the output.
+Theses scripts are for facilitating running the I/O benchmark tool fio, parsing the fio data and graphing the output.
 There are a lot of I/O benchmarking tools out there, most noteably iozone and bonnie++, but fio seems to be the most flexible with